unipartdigital/dash_heatmap/README.md

 3. Test your tarball by copying it into a new environment and installing it locally:
     ```
-    $ pip install dash_heatmap-0.0.1.tar.gz
+    $ pip install dash_heatmap-[VERSION].tar.gz
     ```

-4. If it works, then you can publish the component to NPM and PyPI:
+4. If it works, authorised users can publish the component to PyPI:
     1. Publish on PyPI
         ```
         $ twine upload dist/*